I'm Starting A Wine Business. Here's Why.

 This is how you start a wine club, right?

-I’ve always wanted to run my own show.
+I’ve always wanted to be a business man.

-I’ve dreamed of creating something of my own ever since I watched Diane Keaton start a successful jam business in the 1987 hit Baby Boom.
-The idea for a wine club focusing on West Coast producers started rattling around in my brain during the pandemic, but it’s also rooted in the entrepreneurial spirit of my parents who have been self-employed for as long as I’ve known them.
-Their most recent endeavor has been running a small winery in the Yakima Valley for the past 20 years, which has been inspiring to watch.
+I’ve dreamed of creating something of my own ever since I watched Diane Keaton turn organic apples into a thriving baby food business in the 1987 hit Baby Boom.
+The idea for a wine club focusing on smaller West Coast producers started rattling around in my brain during the pandemic, but it’s also rooted in the entrepreneurial spirit of my parents, both of whom have been their own bosses for as long as I’ve known them.
+Their most recent endeavor has been running a small winery in the Yakima Valley for the past 20 years, which has been inspiring to watch (and makes it fun to go home).

 I also really like the idea of being able to drink during business hours and emphatically state “It’s for work!” to anyone shooting me judgy glances.